Having Your Blood Drawn Made Simple

 5. Ask For Someone Else

 If the person drawing your blood isn't successful after two tries, it's reasonable to ask for another nurse or phlebotomist to try.
 Don't allow yourself to be turned into a pin cushion for an inexperienced practitioner or someone who is struggling to find a vein to use.
 The phlebotomist may also try using a smaller needle, called a butterfly needle, which is large enough to draw blood but often works well on small veins.
+Stand up for yourself if you need to!

 6. Sit Still